101 Mitigations: Plot

+Production

+Filmmaker Guillermo del Toro guest starred as himself, directing a video about Mr. Burns.
+Del Toro previously directed the opening sequence of the twenty-fifth season episode "Treehouse of Horror XXIV."

 Reception

 "101 Mitigations" scored a 0.8 rating with a 4 share and was watched by 2.25 million people, making The Simpsons Fox's highest rated show of the night.

 Tony Sokol of Den of Geek gave the episode 4 out of 5 stars, stating "What did we learn from this episode?
 Certainly not the intended lesson that moments of pure joy always have consequences, it is German is earth's closest language to Klingon.
 The episode is funny and revelatory, though not always tummy rumbling funny.
 '101 Mitigations' contains a good mix of the clever and the silly, with a moral compass set on cruise control."

 Dennis Perkins of The A.V.
 Club gave the episode a C+, stating "For Homer to finally understand the pain his wacky weekly nonsense causes to another person could be a loaded moment, dramatically.
 But the episode fudges it.
 The brisk running time—truncated more by del Toro's time-consuming but attention-grabbing cameo—leaves Homer and CBG's rapprochement hanging unsatisfactorily, pawned off on the joke that Homer regards CBG's invitation to Comic-Con as barely preferable to prison.
 The Simpsons has room for its characters' signature misbehaviors to be deconstructed in a meaningful way.
-It's a shame '101 Mitigations' doesn't.
+It's a shame '101 Mitigations' doesn't."